 The CEU two-year MA program is shared between the Medieval Studies and History Departments.
 Students entering the program usually like to have a bit more time in order to gain background knowledge before embarking on doctoral research.

-- Students in the first year of the program attend classes in both departments; they prepare and defend a prospectus of their proposed MA thesis and those planning a medieval topic learn, or polish their knowledge of, medieval source languages.
+- Students attend classes offered jointly by both departments primarily in their first year and to a lesser degree, in their second year; they prepare and defend a prospectus of their proposed MA thesis and those planning a medieval topic learn, or polish their knowledge of, medieval source languages.

-- In the second year students move into one of the departments depending on the MA thesis topic they wish to pursue and write and defend a thesis on either a topic in either modern history or medieval studies.
+- In the second year, students move into one of the departments depending on the MA thesis topic they wish to pursue and write and defend a thesis on a topic in either modern history or medieval studies.

 The medieval studies’ program is multidisciplinary, which is reflected in the curriculum and means that students, whatever their backgrounds, are expected to obtain basic training and participate in research discussions of various fields of medieval scholarship, like history, literature, linguistics, art history, philosophy, philology, archaeology and other areas.

-Faculty members offer guidance, assistance, and supervision of the students’ own creative work and, naturally, information on fields that students may not have studied earlier.
-They also help students navigate on the international academic scene.
+Faculty members offer guidance, assistance, and supervision of the students’ own creative work and, naturally, information on fields that students may not have studied before.
+They also help students navigate the international academic scene.

-Our two-year Master of Arts degrees are accredited both in the United States and in Hungary.
+Our two-year Master of Arts degrees are accredited both in the United States and in Austria.